-Our versatile range of expanded metal is available in mild steel, stainless steel, aluminium, zintec, titanium and nickel alloys – with your choice of coating or finish.
-Sheets can be cut to size and are available in various coil thicknesses, in either raised or flattened mesh.
+Our versatile range of expanded metal is available in mild steel, stainless steel, aluminium, zintec, titanium and nickel alloys.
+Also with your choice of coating or finish.
+In addition, sheets can be cut to size and are available in various coil thicknesses, in either raised or flattened mesh.
 Various tolerances are also available, and all deliveries are packed according to customer requirements.

 Order requirements include: